-Using Canines to Search Persons and Clothing.
+Using Canines to Search Persons and Clothing

 Despite the severity of the drug and weapons problem facing our schools, it is generally inappropriate to use scent dogs to examine a student's person, including articles of clothing, while the student is wearing such clothing.
-Scent dogs are often trained to use active or aggressive alert cues or "keys," including scratching, pawing, barking and growling.
-School officials and law enforcement agencies that are considering the use of drug-detection canines in schools should also be mindful that police dogs, even scent dogs, may evoke painful memories of past governmental overreaching in the United States and abroad. communities, the use of police-controlled animals to search or intimidate persons especially students - will be met by a visceral negative reaction.
+Scent dogs are often trained to use active or aggressive alert cues or "keys," including scratching, pawing, barking, and growling.
+School officials and law enforcement agencies that are considering the use of drug-detection canines in schools should also be mindful that police dogs, even scent dogs, may evoke painful memories of past governmental overreaching in the United States and abroad.
+In some communities, the use of police-controlled animals to search or intimidate persons - especially students - will be met by a visceral negative reaction.

-Random canine searches on school property are permissible, as they do not constitute a search within the meaning of the Fourth Amendment.
+- Random canine searches on school property are permissible, as they do not constitute a search within the meaning of the Fourth Amendment. - If a properly trained canine alerts to any piece of property, this constitutes probable cause upon which to justify a search of the alerted to area.